kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 You should be familiar with core Kubernetes concepts and the YAML file format before proceeding.

 <!-- TODO Add quotas for additional providers-->
-In addition, we recommend to familiarize yourself with the resource-quota system of your infrastructure provider.
-It is important to leave free capacity to allow KKP to provision infrastructure for your future Kubernetes clusters, but also to enforce a maximum to protect against overspending.
+In addition, we recommend familiarizing yourself with the resource quota system of your infrastructure provider.
+It is important to provide enough capacity to let KKP provision infrastructure for your future user clusters, but also to enforce a maximum to protect against overspending.

 {{< tabs name="resource-quotas" >}}
 {{% tab name="AWS" %}}